Home » Economics, Education, Energy, Etiquette, Links

 I often get in to discussions over why I’m not opposed to rising fuel prices.
 Philip’s post is a fabulous reason why.
 As fuel prices rise, people will feel the pinch – this is temporarily bad.
 But the result of that pinch will be drastically innovative solutions.

-6 Responses to “Why I’m not opposed to rising fuel prices – Philip Greenspun’s electric car post”
+6 thoughts on “Why I’m not opposed to rising fuel prices – Philip Greenspun’s electric car post

 I agree crisis will drive innovation, but what innovation?
 Big oil hs a vested interest in morphing in to big hydrogen.
 But can they move quickly enough?